 The Investment Committee is responsible for formulating overall investment policies, subject to approval by the Board of Trustees, and establishing investment guidelines.
 The committee monitors the management of the portfolio for compliance with the investment policies and guidelines and for meeting performance objectives over time.

 The Nominating and Governance Committee helps identify and recommend candidates for board membership; helps review, develop, and enhance trustee orientation programs; and reviews the foundation's governance policies and procedures.

 The Program Committees give the trustees an opportunity to deepen their knowledge of an area of the foundation’s overall program and to contribute to program development and assessment.
-There are two Program Committees: Inclusive Economies and Markets; and Democracy, Justice, and Free Expression.
+There are two Program Committees.